hellstorm-software/Kult-Rising/readme.md

 - mostly finished cluster 2 (current walkthrough time is 20 minutes)
     - finished wall furnishings on floor 2
     - added ceiling to floor 2
+    - added some extra lighting to floor 2

 ----------------------------------------------------------